 The application can be processed via two key streams either Chairman's or a panel approval which will usually be the chair plus 2 members of the Committee chosen as their areas of expertise align with the protocol content.
 If the application has already received an institutional ethics committee approval, the approval can be reviewed and approved/rejected by the chair.
-If the application has no institutional ethics committee approval, the approval ethics committee approval, the approval can be reviewed and approved/rejected by the chair.
 If the application has no institutional ethics committee approval, the application will be reviewed by the chair and 2 members of the committee.